Nastel/jkool-client-java-api/README.md

 		jkQueryAsync.cancelAsync(qhandle);
 ```
 ###Running jKool Subscriptions
 Developers can also subscribe to data streams using `JKQueryAsync` class.
 Subscriptons are based continous queries submitted by the client and run on the jKool servers.
-The results of the querie are emmitted as data becomes available and streamed back to the client
+The results of the query are emmitted as data becomes available and streamed back to the client
 call back handler instance of `JKQueryCallback`.
 See example below:
 ```java
 		// setup jKool WebSocket connection and connect